BE/CS/CNS/Bi 191ab: Biomolecular Computation

 - Introduction and overview -- 1 lecture

-- Jan 7: computation in the cell and the promise of molecular programming.
-[Lecture slides available in pdf.]
+- Jan 6: computation in the cell and the promise of molecular programming.

 - Chemical reaction networks (CRNs) -- 5 lectures (tools: GEC)

-- Jan 9: continuous mass action model, kinetics, steady-state, equilibrium [optional refs on mass action]
+- Jan 8: continuous mass action model, kinetics, analog computation.

-- Jan 16: digital circuits using mass action, signal loss and restoration, digital abstraction, logic gates.
+- Jan 13: digital circuits using mass action, signal loss and restoration, digital abstraction, logic gates. (part 1)

 [optional refs on digital circuits and an alternative design]

-- Jan 21: mass action dynamical systems for oscillators, chaos, and everything. [optional ref on Korzuhin's Theorem.]
+- Jan 20: mass action dynamical systems for oscillators, chaos, and everything.

-- Jan 23: discrete stochastic model, kinetics and probabilities; computing with counts.
+- Jan 22: discrete stochastic model, kinetics and probabilities, computing with counts.

 [optional refs on stochastic,